bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 Deploy, scale, and manage a fleet of 3rd-party network virtual appliances in AWS.

-* Example: Firewalls, Instrusion Detection and Prevention Systems, Deep Packet Inspection Systems, payload manipulation, ...
+* Example: Firewalls, Intrusion Detection and Prevention Systems, Deep Packet Inspection Systems, payload manipulation, ...
 * Operates at Network Layer (Layer 3) - IP Packets.
-* Combines: **Transparent Network Gateway** (single entry/exit for all traffic) and **Load Balancer** (distributes traffic to virtual appliances).
+* Combines **Transparent Network Gateway** (single entry/exit for all traffic) and **Load Balancer** (distributes traffic to virtual appliances).
 * Uses the **GENEVE** protocol on port **6081**.

 ## ELB - Sticky Sessions